JManzur/ecs-deploy/README.md

 This terraform project deploy a production ready ECS Cluster using fargate instances.
 As an example I'm using a simple python-flask application of which you can learn more in [this link](https://github.com/JManzur/flask-demo).

 At the end of the deployment, you will have:
-- **Full VPC** with segmented subnets, nat gateway, basic routing tables, security groups and proper.
+- **Full VPC** with segmented subnets, nat gateway, basic routing tables and an initial security group.
 - **Elastic Container Registry (ECR)** with Lifecycle Policy.
 - **Automated and reusable way to build, tag and push a Docker image**.
 Every time you make a change to any file within the "docker-demo" folder (except the .md file), and then run "terraform apply" or "terraform apply -target=null_resource.push", this manifest will detect the hash change, and then it will "build" and "push" the new docker image.
 - **Application Load Balancer (ALB)** ready to route any request to the fargate instances, even when they are scale up or down.
 - **Security Groups** one to allow access from the outside world to the ALB, and other to provide secure access from the ALB to the ECS cluster private subnet.
 - **Auto Scaling configuration** based on an cloudwatch trigger that monitor the container cpu utilization.
 - **IAM Role** capable of running ECS task, get parameter from the system manager parameter store, and allow the use of "ecs execute-command" to be able to access any docker container running inside a fargate instance. (ssh-like access).
-    - **NOTE**: To achieve that, the flag "enable_execute_command" MUST be set to true in the ecs service definition.
+    - **NOTE**: To achieve that, the flag "enable_execute_command" MUST be set to "true" in the ecs service definition.
 - Working **Elastic Container Service (ECS)** cluster with the flask-demo app deployed and accessible via the ALB DNS.
 Which will be conveniently output at the end of the deployment using the "flask-alb-dns" value form the output.tf file.

 ## High level diagram: